alexfernandez/loadtest/README.md

 ### Results

-The results passed to your callback at the end of the load test contains a full set of data, including: mean latency, number of errors and percentiles.
+The latency results passed to your callback at the end of the load test contains a full set of data, including: mean latency, number of errors and percentiles.
 An example follows: